gabrieleara/gabrieleara.github.io/docs/index.md

 ## Current occupation

-Currently, I'm a Ph.D.
-Student at [Scuola Superiore Sant'Anna](http://www.santannapisa.it) in Pisa, Italy.
+Currently, I'm a Postdoctoral Researcher at [Scuola Superiore Sant'Anna](http://www.santannapisa.it) in Pisa, Italy.
 I proudly work in the [Real-Time Systems Laboratory (ReTiS Lab)](http://retis.santannapisa.it) under the supervision of [Prof. Tommaso Cucinotta](http://retis.sssup.it/~tommaso).

 My research activity focuses in [Emerging Digital Technologies](http://www.santannapisa.it/en/education/international-phd-course-emerging-digital-technologies) and Embedded Systems.
 In particular, I conduct research on the energy consumption of real-time tasks on embedded platforms, like ARM-based devices running Linux.